nima-frontend/flappy_bird/README.md

 # Flappy Bird PWA version

 I've created a simple flappy bird version which i would update and enhance in the future.
+notes: quit button only works offline due to browser policies
 ## Click the Link for Demo

 <a href="https://nima-frontend.github.io/flappy_bird/" target="_blank">